ddarmon/sfinsc-day1/README.md

 ## The Data Sets

-To introduce network visualization and analysis, we will be working with three data sets: collaboration networks from IMDB, correlation networks from S&P 500 companies, and a co-voting network from the US Senate.
+To explore Network Data Analysis and gephi, you will be working with two data sets: correlation networks for S&P 500 companies and a co-voting network from the US Senate.

 ### IMDB